 However, there are valuable Denby pieces out there.
 According to Mat, prices escalate if your piece is by a notable and desirable designer – in August (2024) a plate by designer Tibor Reich was valued at £500-700 on Antiques Roadshow.
 Moreover, there is a huge collector’s market for the seriously cute Denby animals – lambs, dogs, rabbits – produced by Denby in the 1930s.
 ‘Marmaduke’ rabbits have been attracting what Mat calls ‘crazy prices’ on eBay recently (the last sold price of a large rabbit was £165) with collectors wanting to own one in every colour and every size (see a small selection of Mat’s rabbit collection below).

-A selection of the final hammer prices feature below;-
+A selection of the final hammer prices below;-

 *As a collector of Denby and other pottery, Mat asked for me not to print his full name.